-The final stages of the next European Football Championship, more commonly known as the Euros, will run from June 12th to July 12th 2020, and for the first time the competition will be held across different European countries.
+The final stages of the next European Football Championship, more commonly known as the Euros, will run from June 11th to July 11th 2021, but are keeping the Euro 2020 branding.
+For the first time the competition will be held across different European countries.
 This is to mark sixty years since the first European Championship finals were held.
 There will be games played in Spain, the Netherlands, Germany, Italy, Hungary, Russia and Romania to name but a few.
 All of which means that both players and fans will be clocking up the air miles as the tournament progresses.

 That's not the case for the semi-finals and final however as they will all be held at Wembley Stadium in London, England.
 That may well give an advantage to the English side if they can manage to make it that far in the competition.
 Portugal will be attempting to retain the trophy that they won in 2016 and join Spain as the only country to win this competition in successive tournaments.
 We will be covering all the games in this tournament and our team of betting experts will do their best to provide you with as much assistance and winning bets as possible.

-Once that is all sorted out, the countdown to the finals begins in earnest.
+Now we know the line-up for the group stages.
 There are six groups of four who each play each other once.
 The top two in each group go straight into the knock-out stages, where they will be joined by the four best third-placed sides.
 From the last sixteen, it's a knock-out tournament and anything could happen in that format.

 There are several ways in which you can boost your chances of placing successful bets on Euro 2020.
 Research is the key word here, you can't just place a bet on a game without having done some.
 That applies whether it's a top match or a youth game, the more you know, the better armed you are.
 Here are five areas that you can look at.